huxi/lilith/lilith/readme.txt

   and 10011 (uncompressed).
 - a multiplex Lilith LoggingEvent XML server socket on ports 10020 (compressed) and 10021 (uncompressed).
+- a multiplex Lilith LoggingEvent JSON server socket on ports 10030 (compressed) and 10031 (uncompressed).
 - a multiplex Lilith LoggingEvent XML server socket on ports 11000 that is using zero-delimited xml-events, as required by ActionScript XMLSocket.
+- a multiplex Lilith LoggingEvent JSON server socket on ports 11010 that is using zero-delimited xml-events, as required by ActionScript XMLSocket.

 If Lilith takes a long time to start up and you are using windows you should probably execute